-The C. E. Caton Award: is a writing competition; All graduate students in the department are welcome to submit entries.
-The Prizes and Scholarship committee reads each entry and ranks them in terms of such features as writing style, clarity, ambition, and the extent to which the author is able to defend the paper’s main thesis.
+This award is granted as part of an annual writing competition, in which all graduate students in the philosophy department are welcome to submit a piece of writing for consideration.
+The Prizes and Scholarship Committee reads each submission and ranks them overall in terms of features such as writing style, clarity, ambition, and the extent to which the author is able to defend the paper’s main thesis.

 2021: Nick Louzon

 2019: Steve Mischler

 This prize is awarded as part of a writing competition, in which any graduate or undergraduate student may submit an entry, subject to the following restrictions.